 How to make bibimbap sauce

-To make the bibimbap sauce, I used a little bit of apple cider to thin it while adding a fruity sweetness.
+To make the bibimbap sauce, I used a little bit of apple cider to thin gochujang while adding a fruity sweetness.
 Korean plum extract will be great as well if you have it, or you can simply use sugar and thin it with water.
 See my other bibimbap sauce.

 How to serve bibimbap